DanielCiccC/DanielCiccC.github.io/FINM3403/notes/lecture3.md

 ### The International Fisher Effect

-- The International Fisher Effect (also called Fisher-open or Uncovered Interest rate parity condition) states that the spot exchange rate should change to adjust for differences in interest rates between two countries:
+- The International Fisher Effect (also called Fisher-open or Uncovered Interest rate parity condition) states that the spot exchange rate should change to adjust for differences in nominal interest rates between two countries:

 > - Expected future spot rate
 > - assume the real interest rate should be the same between two countries